-There are seven career management 'outcome measures' against which National Careers Service contractors can claim and these are listed in Table 3.
-These 'outcome measures' are in fact largely a list of actions that customers may undertake as a result of engagement with the service, and which in turn are expected to result in CMS development.
+In 2014, seven career management 'outcome measures' were identified against which National Careers Service contractors could claim (see Table 3).
+These 'outcome measures' were in fact largely a list of actions that customers might undertake as a result of engagement with the service, and which in turn were expected to result in CMS development.
 They could therefore be considered CMS-related activities / outputs, rather than CMS outcomes for customers.
+The evidence requirements in 2021 (see Table 3) also emphasise evidence of CMS-related activities, though there is, arguably, more of a stress on the successful completion of activities.